seed-rs/seed/README.md

  Visual layout (ie HTML/DOM elements) is described declaratively in Rust, but uses [macros]( https://doc.rust-lang.org/book/appendix-04-macros.html) to simplify syntax.

-### Elements, attributes, styles, and events.
+### Elements, attributes, styles
 When passing your layout to Seed, attributes for DOM elements (eg id, class, src etc), styles (eg display, color, font-size), and events (eg onclick, contextmenu, dblclick) are passed to DOM-macros (like div!{}) using unique types.

-Views are described using El structs, defined in the `dom_types` module.
+Views are described using El structs, defined in the`seed::dom_types` module.
 They're most-easily created with a shorthand using macros.
 These macros can take any combination of the following 5 argument types:
 (0 or 1 of each) `Attrs`, `Style`, `Vec<Listener>`, `Vec<El>` (children), and `&str` (text).
-Attrs, and Style are most-easily created usign the following macros respectively: `attrs!{}`, `style!{}`,.
+Attrs, and Style are most-easily created usign the following macros respectively: `attrs!{}`, `style!{}`.
+Attrs, Style, and Listener are all defined in `seed::dom_types`.

 `Attrs`, and `Style` values can be owned `Strings`, `&str`s, or when applicable, numerical and boolean values.
 Eg: `input![ attrs!{"disabled" => false]` and `input![ attrs!{"disabled" => "false"]`